If you want to apply for a Dutch passport or ID card and you live in Greece, follow this step-by-step plan.

 After making an appointment it will be confirmed by email.
 The email will contain a link you can use to change or cancel your appointment.

-You can also submit your passport or ID card application at a border municipality in the Netherlands or at Amsterdam Schiphol Airport.
+You can submit your passport or ID card application at a border municipality in the Netherlands.
 If you wish to do this, you can skip steps 4 and 5.